-Project-Play Studio is an essential component of our curriculum and looks different in scope and even length in younger student classrooms compared to older student classrooms.
-This Studio time allows students to make choices about their own learning and provides important school time to work on inquiry based interest areas.
+Project-Play Studio is an essential component of our curriculum and looks different in scope and length of time based on grade levels.
+This Studio time allows students to make choices about their own learning and provides important school time to work on inquiry-based interest areas.
 The daily schedules reflect this time through exploration, play, and experimentation.
 Projects involve learning opportunities in real-life contexts and integrate the acquisition and application of basic skills alongside deep critical thinking and conversation.
 Project-Play Studio time strives to foster "the love of learning" and provides opportunities for teachers to engage in the learning process alongside students.
-Teachers listen and make theories about how children are learning to the contexts for further inquiry work.
-Activities are meaningful and concept-based.
+Teachers initiate provocations, listen, and make theories about not just "what" children are learning, but "how" children are learning in varied contexts.
+Activities are meaningful and concept based.

-Mathematics, Numeration, and Problem Solving Skills
+Mathematics, Numeration, and Problem-Solving Skills

-In our younger classrooms, math is taught with an investigative approach, and a focus on relating math to real-life situations using manipulatives and other concrete materials.
-In our older classrooms, math has aspects of investigation through project work, but is taught more directly and practiced with relationship, skill development, and mastery in mind.
+In our younger classrooms, math is taught with an investigative approach, with a focus on relating math to real-life situations using manipulatives and other concrete materials.
+In our older classrooms, math has aspects of investigation through project work, and is taught more directly and practiced with relationship, skill development, and mastery in mind.
 Teachers facilitate mathematics not limited to the following areas: conceptual skills, numeration, computation and computational thinking, measurement, problem solving, logic and reasoning, and geometry.
-Many of the students' projects reflect applied use of these mathematical skills at or even above their specific grade level.
-University Primary uses Common Core Standards and Everyday Mathematics to support and enhance the mathematical development of students.
+Many of the students' projects reflect applied use of mathematical skills at or even above their specific grade level.
+University Primary uses Common Core Standards to support, enhance, and assess the mathematical development of students.